Fgdou/sr_project/doc/design.md

 Docker allows this app to be run on any devices.
 I chose to put the front and backend in the same docker, to be able to run it with a really simple command : `docker run app`.
 It runs the front with nginx, and the back with a binary.
 The image is small : 110MB.

 The build steps are defined in the [`Dockerfile`](../Dockerfile).
 To avoid CORS errors, nginx is used to link the front and backend on the same url and port.

+## LoadTesting
+The goal of the loadtesting is to run as many users as we can until the server slows down.
+To do that, the code connects in websocket to the backend, sends a user position.
+Then, it sends periodicly a movement to stay alive.
+Also, it returns the average ping.

+The test continues until the server cannot accept more user, the ping is too high, or the time spent is greater than 1 min.
+When this condition is met, the test continues for 5 seconds with the same number of players.

 # Dependencies
 - webassembly : run the rust code in the browser and interact with the page